The film that launched Abbott and Costello into Hollywood superstardom

 A 28-page booklet about the film, the stars Abbott and Costello, the Andrews Sisters and the other actors, is in the center of this hard-shell 2-disk case, with stories about 'the boys' and the other performers.
 Includes script dialogue from several skits, such as the "You're Forty and She's Ten" sketch.
 Also press book cuttings, reviews, a list of stats about the career of Abbott and Costello, and bios of all the performers.

-Amazon.com would be delighted to sell you a copy here.
+Blu-Ray edition: Amazon.com can sell you a copy here.

 Click to view enlargement of this Andrews Sisters Page